-We are implementing a new enterprise resource planning ("ERP") system over a multi-year program on a company-wide basis.
+As previously reported, we are implementing a new enterprise resource planning ("ERP") system over a multi-year program on a company-wide basis.
 During the three months ended June 30, 2010, we implemented several significant ERP modules including modules associated with financial reporting, inventory costing and invoicing.
 The implementation of the ERP modules represents a change in our internal control over financial reporting.
-We believe the ERP modules implemented have maintained or enhanced our internal control over financial reporting.
-We have taken the necessary steps to implement appropriate internal control over financial reporting during this period of change and will continue to evaluate the design and operating effectiveness of our internal controls during subsequent periods.

-Other than internal controls affected by the implementation of the new ERP system modules discussed above, there have not been any other changes in our internal control over financial reporting.
-We will complete our evaluation and testing of the internal control changes as of December 31, 2010.
+During the three months ended September 30, 2010, we continued to monitor and assess our internal controls in the new ERP system environment and have taken additional steps to modify and enhance the design and effectiveness of our internal control over financial reporting.
+We will continue to evaluate the design and operating effectiveness of our internal control over financial reporting and procedures and will complete our evaluation and testing of the internal control changes as of December 31, 2010.